djrobinson/crypto_research/noise.md

 _Structurelessness_

+There is always a structure that can be found within a networked organization.
+It is more often that a group chooses not to take the appropriate measurements to codify such a structure.
+It is also true that codifying certain measturements are not in the best interest of the organization.
+There is structure in all networks of people and machines no matter how informal.

 _Money vs Capital_

 Money represents demand and capital represents the supply.
 Money is talked about in a way.
 Money is noise until it is aggregated and made sense of, and in economies with a single currency the aggregate numbers of demand likely represent whole industry demand and can only signal so much information to organizations who operate

 _Corporate Capture of Our Measurable Social Capital_

 _The Noise of the Super Rich and Super Connected_